 - If that goes well we will arrange a property check so we can verify that your home and yard are suitable for the pet you've selected.

 - If both sides agree, then you can adopt your new family member!
 When you pick up your new pet, you will be asked to:

 - sign 2 copies of our Adoption Agreement,

 - sign a NSW Companion Animals Register-Change of Owner/Details form, and

-- pay the Adoption Fee by bank cheque, postal order, or direct debit to Newcastle Permanent
+- pay the Adoption Fee by bank cheque or direct debit to Newcastle Permanent

 BSB: 650 000 Account: 503087208.
-Sorry, no personal cheques. *If paying by direct debit include your name and the name of the pet as a comment.
+Sorry, no personal cheques. *If paying by direct debit include name of the pet and your surname as a comment.
 Make the transfer at least 24 hours before picking up your pet so we can confirm receipt.
 Also, print a receipt and bring it with you.

 - The two week trial begins on the day of adoption.
 If, at the end of the trial period, you are happy to adopt the pet, and we are happy to allow it, then we complete the change of ownership paperwork and register it at council making the pet yours.
 About a two weeks later you will receive the ownership documentation in the mail.
 If you decide to return the animal within the trial period we will refund your Adoption Fee less a $50 admin fee or your deposit.
 Read details about deposits, trial period, and refunds.

 This is just a guide.
 Special arrangements and variations to the procedure are made when you live outside the Newcastle/Lake Macquarie area.
 Most of our pets are available for interstate adoption.
 Please contact us about this procedure.